serge-m/robocar_v2/README.rst

 ``raspicam`` node is built for raspberry only.
 It won't work for a PC.
-If building on PC, install dependencies for raspicam node (as described in raspicam's README):
+If building on Raspberry Pi, install dependencies for raspicam node (as described in raspicam's README):

 create a file ``/etc/ros/rosdep/sources.list.d/30-ubiquity.list`` and add to it: